meriken/merikens-tripcode-engine-v3/README.md

 * AMD APP SDK 3.0
 * YASM **1.2.0** (Do not use YASM 1.3.0!)

+I recommend the source archive be extracted at the root of a drive.
 This program uses Boost 1.61.0 and Boost.Process 0.5.
 Make sure to extract `BoostPackages/boost_1_61_0.7z` and run `BoostPackages/BuildBoostForVisualStudio.bat` before building `VisualStudio/MerikensTripcodeEngine.sln`.

 There are several configurations.
 If you are using a 64-bit operating system, you need to build both 32-bit and 64-bit executables.
 Please note that NVIDIA-optimized versions take **extremely** long time to build.